 How Eargo Works

-You choose between two size options: Size 12 or 15 and they are ready to wear right out of the box.
+All Eargo hearing aids are bought online.
+You choose between two size options: Size 12 or 15, which are both ready to wear right out of the box.

 You can choose whether you want standard programming (includes 4 sound profiles) or custom programming based on your audiogram.
 Custom programming is an additional $500.